roman-milk/roman-milk.github.io/victoria-the-slut.md

  "You just keep sucking and if you're good I'll fuck you soon."
 I scolded her with a smile.
 Jenny didn't hesitate and started to bathe my shaft with renewed vigor.

  I shifted my attention to Vic, who was happily bobbing up and down on my cock.
 I felt my way between her beautiful round ass cheeks, probing her little asshole for a second before slipping my fingers between the folds of her pussy.
 "Mmmmm!"
 She moaned around my cock.
 I parted her pussy lips and pushed my fingers into her sopping wet snatch.
 Working my way deeper into her I felt the little wire that was the way to remove the toy.
 Holding on to it I slowly pulled the slick object from Vic's slick pussy.
 "Oh!
 I feel so empty!"
 She moaned taking her head off my cock.
-Report_Story #7